robksawyer/spec-the-globot/README.md

 ## Adapters

 Adapters are the interface to the service you want your hubot to run on.
 This can be something like Campfire or IRC.
+In our case, we're using the [Slack adapter](https://github.com/tinyspeck/hubot-slack).
 There are a number of third party adapters that the community have contributed.
 Check [Hubot Adapters][hubot-adapters] for the available ones.